toladata/Knowledgebase/en/README.md

 ****
 # TolaData Help Center
 ---
-This knowledgebase is meant to provide you basic guidance on the why's and how's of TolaData and answer any questions you might have in the process.
+This collection of articles are meant to provide you guidance on the why's and how's of TolaData and answer any questions you might have in the process.
 Happy exploring!

 ### What is TolaData?